-Paris Olympics opening ceremony was an insult to women
+Paris Olympics opening ceremony was an insult to millions

 The ceremony, watched by over 28 million people, certainly managed to unite millions of people, just not in love and celebration, but disappointment and anger.

-The French Catholic Church went berserk about what they saw as a parody of the Last Supper, and somehow by extension, their entire religion.
+The French Catholic Church went berserk about what they saw as a parody of the Last Supper, and by extension, their entire religion.
 Christian conservatives in Europe and America, and even their Muslim counterparts across the world, followed suit expressing their outrage.
 The show was branded “blasphemous” and “an abomination”.
 There were calls for boycotts from Latin America to the Middle East.
-To so many, it seemed, the expensive, poorly performed extravaganza on the Seine was an insult to everything they consider sacred.
+To so many, the expensive, poorly performed extravaganza on the Seine was an insult to everything they consider sacred.

 As someone who believes all religious doctrine can be ridiculed and that it is actually healthy to criticise and make fun of these things, I am not much interested in this type of outrage.
 In fact, I recently asked an artistic friend to give the Last Supper treatment to a photograph taken of a dinner I attended along with other feminists, including the Harry Potter author JK Rowling and tennis icon Martina Navratilova.
 Such appropriation of religious imagery, easily recognisable to anyone, is just harmless fun.
 Of course, admittedly, our “Last Supper” did not include any man parodying women, or a Smurf-man in a platter.